peytondmurray/araki/README.md

 $ akari list
 ```

-Checkout an older tag from an environment
+Checkout the latest tag (determined from the git tree) of an environment
 ```
 $ akari checkout latest
 ```